GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/PREINSTALL.md

 When you select these options, any document handled by the extension must contain an image field.
 The image field must be a string, and can either be the Cloud Storage URL of an object (e.g `gs://my-bucket.appspot.com/filename.png`).
 This image will then be provided as part of the prompt to Gemini Pro Vision.

 The Gemini Pro Vision API has a limit on image sizes.
 For Google AI this limit is currently 1MB, and for Vertex AI this limit is 4MB.
-This extension will compress and resize
+This extension will compress and resize images that fall above this limit.

+### Troubleshooting timeout/PROCESSING errors

+This extension will update the state of a document that is being processed within that status field of that document.
+When using Gemini Pro Vision with large images, there is a possibility that the process of compressing and resizing the image will exceed the extension's cloud function memory.
+By default this extension deploys a cloud function with 2GiB of memory, which should handle most use cases.
+If for some reason this is too much memory, you may reconfigure the function in the GCP console.

 ### Regenerating a response